Employees (updated July 2022)

 You do not have to increase an employee’s hours if they seek to convert their employment to full time or part time.
 The employment converts at the same hours – like for like.

-When does the conversion take effect?
+When does the change take effect?

 Choosing to convert is the employee’s choice